buildstar-online/unity-self-auth/README.md

 # Using seleium to authorize Unity Engine "Personal" licenses

-1. This project is a work-in-progres and is not considdered to be in a functional state for end-users.
+**This project is a work-in-progres and is not considdered to be in a functional state for end-users.**

-2. An email + password is required to build the Docker container.
-I use [Bitwarden CLI] in my examples to handle secrets.
-You could also use [Github Secrets], [Gitlab Variables] etc...

-- [Install the Bitwarden CLI]
-- [Install the Github CLI]
-- [Install the Gitlab CLI]

-3. A GUI Dockerfile is provided for debugging but this really is meant to run in a pipeline as a headless process.

 ## Usage